ssmirr/appdev-chapters/active-record.md

 [1] pry(main)>
 ```

-The former is the **command prompt** and the latter is the **rails console**.
-It's important to always know which one you are in.
+The former is the **command prompt** and the latter is the **rails console**. _It's important to always know which one you are in._

 `rails console` is an interactive way to try out Ruby with immediate feedback.
 It's quicker than writing into a file and then running it.
-You can only do Ruby here — you _cannot_ do command prompt things like `cd` or `ls` or `rails generate migration...`.
+You can only do Ruby in here (like `"hello".capitalize`).
+You _cannot_ do command prompt things (like `cd` or `ls` or `rails generate migration...`).

-If you want to get out of rails console and back to the command prompt, which is like quitting an app to get back to the desktop of your computer, then type `exit`.
+If you want to get out of rails console and back to the command prompt, which is like quitting an app to get back to the desktop of your computer, then type `exit` — or just open a new Terminal window.

 ## CREATE